 AQUATHERM PROVES BEST CHOICE FOR INJECTION-MOLD PROCESS COOLING

-The plant’s facility maintenance supervisor chose to replace the steel piping with Aquatherm Blue Pipe, which is completely non-corroding and will not break down, weaken, or scale.
+The plant’s facility maintenance supervisor chose to replace the steel piping with aquatherm blue, which is completely non-corroding and will not break down, weaken, or scale.

 An injection molding facility had begun to incur losses because its existing carbon-steel piping was experiencing excessive corrosion, but replacing 300 ft of welded steel for a manufacturing process that virtually never stops was not going to be easy.

-The plant’s facility maintenance supervisor chose to replace the steel piping with Aquatherm Blue Pipe, which is completely non-corroding and will not break down, weaken, or scale like metal piping systems.
+The plant’s facility maintenance supervisor chose to replace the steel piping with aquatherm blue, which is completely non-corroding and will not break down, weaken, or scale like metal piping systems.

 The existing carbon-steel piping, along with an undersized chilled-water storage tank, had to be replaced because of excessive corrosion.
 Cooling the molds is a critical, time-sensitive part of the injection-molding process; the plant already had begun to incur losses because rust and pipe scale was interfering with the cool-water flushing of the molds.